 - USP 145.
 Aging: Social and Health Policy Issues

 - USP 147.
-Case Studies in Health Care Programs/Poor and Underserved Population
+Case Studies in Health Care Programs/Poor and Undeserved Population

 You are not required to finish your minor as declared; you are only demonstrating your basic knowledge of minor requirements and will not be held to the classes listed.